 It often uses the user-readable words from the title to form the permalink and it avoids stop words and punctuations on the URL.
 The type of permalink displayed is based on what you set in your permalink settings.

 c.
-Text Block: The content block is used to input contents such as text, images and other types of content.
+Text Block: The content block is used to input content such as text, images, and other types of content.

 d.
 Preview Button: This button is used to view a post to have an idea of how the post will look before it is posted.
 With the preview button, you can view the post before publishing it.